secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 **Administering the Promotion Budget Quarterly**
 1. The data team is working to make the promotion budgets available in Sisense.

-## Catch-up Compensation Review
+## Targeted Mid-year Increase Review

-For team members hired between November 1st and January 31st, participating only in the annual compensation review may mean their compensation is not reassessed for up to 15 months.
-GitLab has incorporated a catch up review conducted in August for anyone hired in November, December, or January of the previous year.
-For example, any new hires in Nov 2019 - Jan 2020 would be reviewed in August 2020.
+Team members hired between November 1st and January 31st or team members who did not receive an increase during the most recent annual compensation review due to a recent promotion, compensation adjustment, or for performance may not have their compensation evaluated for more than a year.
+In order for GitLab to help Managers to be better equipped to retain team members and reward high performers who were not increased during the previous annual compensation review, Managers will be able to recommend team members for targeted mid-year increases.

 During the [annual compensation review](#annual-compensation-review), the budget for these team members is separated out to be used in August.
 If anyone would fall out of the compensation range, the team member would be adjusted immediately, but this would be deducted from the budget used in August.

 This review will only take into account a performance alignment (if any).
 Team members should not expect an increase, but instead understand that their compensation is being reviewed to ensure alignment to market and performance.

+### Manager Process

+This section will be updated with more detailed steps in FY22.

+In August, Managers can log into BambooHR and add a compensation adjustment for any eligible team member they would like to propose for an increase.
+Managers should complete and link the [Mid-year Increase Template](https://docs.google.com/document/d/1gNoCHIhRr0GKRL0L7Pq9UepJDrtIrezaAs1XfgLlZKA/edit?usp=sharing) in the comments of the request.
+All approved increases will be effective on September 1.

-### Catch-up Compensation Review Timeline
+### Targeted Mid-year Increase Review Timeline

 To be updated for FY22.